theoscion/ipaddresser/README.md

 ### Arguments

 All arguments that aren't flags are used to define webhook URLs.
 Each argument would be an endpoint that should be triggered.
-When the application is run, it will fire a POST request to each webhook URL specified
+When the application is run, it will fire a POST request to each webhook URL specified.
+All webhooks run concurrently, so order does not matter.

 For example: